ShrutiAppiah/weifund-docs/docs/security/defensive_practices.md

 - Rigid Data Checking of Campaign Contract Data Information
 - No direct handling of Etheruem wallets (no wallet creation)
 - Re-entracy limiting with Claim Contract distancing
-- Separation of concerns for StandardCampaign contracts (don't mix campaign logic with dispersal logic) for WeiFund standard campaigns
+- Separation of concerns for Campaign Templates that don't mix campaign logic with dispersal logic